Kaustbh/Mlops-ZoomCamp-Project1/README.md

 ### 1. Check the unit test.

-- You can run unit test by `make run-unit-test`.
+- You can run unit test by `make run-unit-test`

 ### 2. Check the quality of the code by linting tools.

-- You can run by `make quality-check`.
+- You can run by `make quality-check`

 ## 8. CICD (Github Actions)